bysnupy/handson/handson__different_type_ingressgateway.md

 ### Create Gateway and VirtualService for each Service on each project

+I suggest you to use "app" label instead of "istio" key, because "istio" label is used by Networkpolicy and other restriction rules.

 For servie A, it is controlled over by Default IngressGateway
 ```console
 $ oc create -n project-a -f - <<EOF